chocolatey-community/chocolatey-package-requests/.github/ISSUE_TEMPLATE/kPackageRequest.md

 * Please ensure there is no existing open package request.

-* Please ensure the issue title starts with 'RFP - ' - for example 'RFP - Adobe Reader'
+* Please ensure the issue title starts with 'RFP - ' - for example 'RFP - adobe-reader'
+* Please also ensure the issue title matches the identifier you expect the package should be named.

 * Please ensure you have both the Software Project URL and the Software Download URL before continuing.